Jackson School for the Arts Handbook

 Students are encouraged to participate in outside performance activities if they do not conflict with the schedule of events at JHS or in JSA.
 Students should not participate in more than one large scale production at the same time.
 Even though outside activities may be time consuming, it is the expectation of the JSA team that students will attend all required school classes and the required activities of those classes.
 Due to the fact that participation in outside projects may present conflicts, students are required to clear their potential involvement in such projects with the appropriate arts’ staff.
 Together, the student, parents and teaching staff will work together to support the student’s choice.
 Students are responsible for communicating with their teachers to coordinate missed assignments and requirements.

-Students are not permitted to audition for an outside production after they have been cast in a JSA/Jackson musical or play.
+Students are not permitted to audition for an outside production after they have been cast in a JSA/Jackson musical or play without first clearing it with the director.
 Students involved in outside productions prior to the JSA/Jackson musical and play may still audition but must list all rehearsals and performances on their conflict sheets.
 Additional conflicts not listed at the time of auditions will not be honored.
 In addition, outside performances must be finished 5 weeks before the JSA/Jackson production opening night.
 Violation of these policies will result in removal from the production.

 PHYSICAL EDUCATION CREDITS

 It is suggested that JSA students take at least one physical education requirement during the summer OR complete the summer camp 60 hour dance/flex credit physical education option.